jobovy/apogee/README.rst

 	#Now which part of the sample is statistical?
 	statIndx= apo.determine_statistical(allStar)

-The array **statIndx** now is an boolean index array.
-This array identifies the stars that are in the statistical sample.
+The array **statIndx** now is an boolean index array that identifies the stars that are in the statistical sample.

 TOOLS FOR WORKING WITH INTERESTING APOGEE SUBSAMPLES
 =====================================================